PROBATE QUESTIONS IN FLORIDA: Do You need to sell your house during probate?

 While probate homes offer their own set of legal challenges, the truth is we get a chance to help a family out who is going through a tough time.
 When we say, “we solve real, estate problems,” we mean it.

-At Freedom Home Buyers we are experienced in buying houses in Jacksonville that have been inherited and are in the probate process.
+At Freedom Home Buyers, we are experienced in buying houses in Jacksonville that have been inherited and are in the probate process.
 So if you need to sell your house during probate, we can help.
 This includes selling homes that are vacant, are still full of items (hoarder houses) from the deceased, or need work.